How to Make an Amazon Kindle Book using HTML and CSS

 Step 1: What You Need to Know

 This tutorial is written for people using Macs.
 If you’re on a PC, keep reading, but you’re going to have to be on a Mac to make this recipe work.
+Check out one of the comments below for advice on how to get this to work on a Windows machine.
 It will also be helpful if you know HTML 5 and CSS 3 and are familiar with XML.
 And we’re going to do a little stuff in Terminal.
 Some people get nervous when the command line is involved, but don’t worry.
 Stick with me and you’ll be fine.

 Step 2: The Big Picture